-At FSF's request as well, Davrik informed customers who had previously purchased the product that the source was now available, by announcing the available on its website and via a customer newsletter.
+At FSF's request as well, Davrik informed customers who had previously purchased the product that the source was now available by announcing the availablity on its Web site and via a customer newsletter.

 Davrik did have some concerns regarding patents.
 They wished to include a statement with the software release that made sure they were not granting any patent permission other than what was absolutely required by GPL.
 They understood that their patent assertions could not trump any rights granted by GPL.
-The following language was negotiated to be included with the release:
+The following language was negotiated into the release: